 A battle of the bronze will follow the run at 11 a.m.
 The Plunge-A-War tug-of-war plots two teams against one another and only the strongest will stay dry.

 Lineup for the Polar Plunge will start right before noon.
-When the clock strikes twelve participants will dash to the water’s edge and jump in, starting the new year with a splash.
+When the clock strikes twelve, participants will dash to the water’s edge and jump in, starting the new year with a splash.

 Cost to register is $10 per person for the Dash and Splash, $20 per person for the Polar Plunge or $25 per person for both events.
 Proceeds from this event go to